OssielAg/Nook-iin/README.md

 ---

 ### 1. Description
-**Nook’iin** is a Python-based software designed to construct primitive and commensurate cells for multilayer 2D heterostructures, with support for arbitrary relative orientations and Bravais lattices.
+**Nookiin** is a Python-based software designed to construct primitive and commensurate cells for multilayer 2D heterostructures, with support for arbitrary relative orientations and Bravais lattices.

 #### **Main Features**
 - **Primitive Cell Calculation:** Identifies the smallest primitive cells for multilayer two-dimensional structures.